Welcome to your first step towards being more active! There’s no better time to start being more active than right now.

 Active Canterbury have put together information about a variety of different activities you might like to try.
 Check out one of the various activities below for more information on what to wear and what to expect:

-Use the Active Canterbury search to find local classes and groups in Canterbury suitable for beginners.
+Use the Activity Search to find local classes and groups in Canterbury suitable for beginners.
 You can also call 0800 ACTIVE (0800 22 84 83) to speak to the helpful staff at Sport Canterbury for ideas.

 Find out about organised programme options that can also help you get started, like the Be Active programme.